Airlock Claude Code Enforcer

 Run

-/airlock:auto-offto ensure all tool use (shell commands, file edits, MCP calls) requires your mobile approval.
+/airlock:auto-offto ensure all tool use (shell commands, file edits, MCP calls) requires approver sign-off via the Mobile Approver.

 Plugin Commands